Complete this form for 2022-2023 and I will get back to you shortly.

 Yes!
 Please ask me for their contact information.

 As the month turns over, I get in touch with all my students and parents to confirm billing and a schedule for the month ahead.
-Note: As explained below, to get the lower rate you must book and pay for the month’s sessions in advance.
-My schedule is generally full so I am rarely available at the last minute and I do not offer flexible scheduling.
-If you need any adjustments in terms of time or sessions, let me know as soon as possible.
-(Also, see cancellation policy below.)
+I am rarely available at the last minute and I do not offer flexible scheduling.
+If you need any adjustments in terms of time or sessions, let me know right away.
+Also, see cancellation policy below.

-I grant each student one last-minute cancellation or no-show, after which I charge in full for all sessions booked, except in cases of family emergency, illness, or extreme weather.
+Each student gets one cancellation or no-show, after which I charge in full for all sessions booked, except in cases of family emergency, illness, or extreme weather.
 Since I also offer the first session for free, this is a fairly generous policy.
-If you need to make adjustments to a schedule, the end-of-month correspondence is the time to do it.
+If you need to make adjustments to a schedule, the monthly correspondence is the time to do it.
+If the student is ill and you would like to cancel both the session and the charge, email email@example.com by 9am the morning of the appointment.

 Booked and confirmed for the month ahead

-This is obviously stupid and harmful and I will not partake.
-If this characterizes what you want - and many students and parents do as soon as there's an imminent test or deadline - then I will refer you to another tutoring service.
-I'd also include a warning: The math situation will only get worse because this approach only adds to the root cause of the problem.
-So don’t blame me when you realize who has paved their own road to Math Hell.
+These requests are equally stupid and harmful.
+If this characterizes what you want - and most students and parents do as soon as there's an imminent test or deadline - then I will refer you to another tutoring service.
+I will send you there with a warning: Cramming fuels the root cause of the problem.
+It paves the way to Math Hell.

 Please know that I am very much aware that my tutoring has and will always have room for improvement.
 Candid feedback does me a favor… And it also helps current and future students!
 If you’d like to speak to me directly, feel free to tell me in person during a tutoring session, email, or call.
 Or, you can choose your own level of anonymity here with this form.